 The required insurances fall into four distinct categories: –

-1) Responsibility of perfect achievement – this runs for the first twelve months after completion of the project and covers defects which in England are termed “snagging items”.
+This runs for the first twelve months after completion of the project and covers defects which in England are termed “snagging items”.

-2) Biennial responsibility – this runs for two years and covers defects to items, appliances and fittings that can be removed without damaging the property.
+This runs for two years and covers defects to items, appliances and fittings that can be removed without damaging the property.

-3) Decennial responsibility -this runs for ten years and covers more serious defects such as movement and whether the building is “fit for intended purpose”, and is akin to the NHBC 10 year certificate issued in England.
+This runs for ten years and covers more serious defects such as movement and whether the building is “fit for intended purpose”, and is akin to the NHBC 10 year certificate issued in England.

-4) Third party responsibility – this runs for ten years following notification of any claim for damage or injury to third parties.
+This runs for ten years following notification of any claim for damage or injury to third parties.

 It is also important to establish that the property owner has taken out insurance cover against decennial responsibility; this is called “dommage-ouvrage”(DO).
 This also runs for ten years and insures the owner and any future owner against serious defects.
 This insurance is supposed to be compulsory however there does not appear to be any sanction against owners who have not taken this insurance cover out.
 (DO) is required in case the builder disputes decennial liability.
 The insurers will pay for the repairs whilst disputes and liabilities are argued.